 How it’s done:

 You are going to use the same equipment used in chest dips.
 As usual, do everything in proper form.
 Don’t go half-repping or sticking your neck out just to reach the top of the movement.
 Find the amount of weight you’re going to be comfortable with and start slowly.
-Like for every exercise, we want to train safely rather risking getting nasty injuries that will break you in half.
+Like for every exercise, we want to train safely rather than risking getting nasty injuries that will break us in half.
 Remember that you’ll be dealing with extra weight now.
 Be extra careful.

 Here you need the weight on your hips.
 Either place the weighted vest/bag on top of your hip or use a barbell.
 Do the basic form of glute/hamstring raises but use an explosive movement upwards then control the negative portion of the movement.
-I suggest not going to heavy to fully reach the top of the movement and you might be too tired from the squats since it’s more taxing movement.
+I suggest not going too heavy to fully reach the top of the movement and you might be too tired from the squats since it’s a more taxing movement.

-Use weighted vest or you could ask someone to put plates on your back.
+Use a weighted vest or you could ask someone to put plates on your back.
 Do regular proper form push-ups.
 No cheating.
 Keep the elbows properly parallel to each other.
 You could also do the same concept from the previous exercise; controlled downward and powerful upward motion.

 👊Try the workout and experience the sudden strength and muscle gains surging after your rest.